-With regard to the costs involved in treating breast tumors (both for benign and malignant tumors), the National Cancer Institute estimates that national expenditure for breast cancer treatment increases each year.
+The national expenditure involved in treating breast tumors (both for benign and malignant tumors), based on the National Cancer Institute increases each year.
 Thus, in 2010, the cost of treating breast cancer was approximately \$16.5 billion in the United States - higher than any other type of cancer.
 This cost was expected to increase to \$20.5 billion by 2020.
 Individual costs vary, depending on the stage of the malignancy and treatment options selected.